 L1 Visa Business Plan

 When it comes to handling your U.S. immigration matters, it can feel like a minefield of paperwork that’s littered with potential pitfalls.
-However, depending on the type of business visa that you are seeking for either yourself (as a business owner or executive) or one of your employees, you may be required to provide further information, such as an L1 visa business plan.
+However, depending on the type of business visa that you are seeking for either yourself (as a business owner, manager, or executive) or one of your employees, you may be required to provide further information, such as an L1 visa business plan.
 That’s where JDC Consultancy comes in.
-Specializing in working with you to ensure you understand every stage of the process and liaising with your immigration attorney to ensure that your paperwork is perfectly prepared, JDC Consultancy strives to smooth the transition towards your U.S. business immigration.
+Specializing in working with you to ensure you understand every stage of the process and liaising with your immigration attorney to ensure that your paperwork is perfectly prepared, JDC Consultancy strives to smooth the transition towards your U.S. business immigration goals.
 After all, moving to a new country is hard enough.
-Handling the large volume of paperwork doesn't have to be.
+Handling the large volume of paperwork and detail required for an immigration business plan doesn't have to be.

 What kind of information is included in the L-1 Visa business plan?

-When it comes to your immigration business plan, you want to leave absolutely no stone unturned and engage the services of a company that specializes in writing these business plans.
-Great L-1 business plans create a five-year outlook of what you project financially, your detailed personnel plan, job descriptions, marketing tactics, a competition overview and even specific industry and market analysis.
-Some of the information that is included in your detailed business plan from JDC Consultancy includes:
+When it comes to your L-1 immigration business plan, you want to leave absolutely no stone unturned and engage the services of a company that specializes in writing these business plans.
+Great L-1 visa business plans create a five-year outlook of what you project financially, your detailed employee hiring plan, job descriptions, advertising and marketing tactics, a competition overview and even specific industry and market analysis.
+Some of the information that is included in your detailed (25-page) business plan from JDC Consultancy includes: